-Singapore, a Southeast Asian country with over 5.7 million population, was among the first to report new coronavirus (COVID-19) cases outside China.
-As of 25th of March, the total number of infected patients in the city stands at 558, of which two patients have died.
+Singapore, a Southeast Asian country with over 5.7 million population, was among the first to report novel coronavirus (COVID-19) cases outside China.
+As of the 25th of March, the total number of infected patients in the city stands at 558, of which two patients have died.

 Part of the government’s immediate efforts to contain the spread of the virus has included temperature screenings, social distancing measures, isolation of potential cases, distribution of masks to the general public, and the ban of travellers from nations with cases of COVID-19.